The Nuclear Ban Treaty in a Nutshell

 The Treaty also recognises that radiation has a disproportionate effect on young women and girls.
 They have about twice the chance of getting cancer from radiation compared to males.
 And pregnant women exposed to radiation run the risk of miscarriage and genetic defects to their unborn children.

-Is the Treaty now in force?
+Is the Treaty now law?

 No, it only applies to signatory states at present (note 3).
-But if the vast majority of the world signed then it would apply to all states.

 Will the Treaty have any effect on countries with nukes?

-Yes – it provides a moral compass and a framework on which to disarm in the future.
+Yes – it provides a ‘moral compass’ and a framework on which to disarm in the future.

 Does the UK support the Treaty?